micahflee/hacks-leaks-and-revelations/chapter-6/homework-6-5.md

-# Homework 6-5: Index Part of BlueLeaks in Aleph
+# Homework 6-5: Add Part of BlueLeaks to Aleph

 You can see example files in the [aleph](./aleph/) folder.